top of page

 I was like every baseball kid out there: I dreamed about MLB, and I thought that’s where I was going

-But I had the same problem most young athletes have: they don’t have any idea what it will ACTUALLY TAKE to get there
+But I had the same problem most young athletes have: I didn’t have any idea what it would ACTUALLY TAKE to get there

 And because I was winning high school awards, I thought I must be doing everything correctly